 The information will help us make decisions to protect our environment, grow the economy and support communities so that everyone can benefit from the quality of life most of us enjoy now.
 Some information can also be used to track how we’re doing against New Zealand overall, as well as some select regions.

-Known as the Waikato Progress Indicators – Tupuranga Waikato, the study tracks trends from 2001 to 2013/14, with a particular focus on the period since 2006/07.
+Known as the Waikato Progress Indicators – Tupuranga Waikato, the study tracks trends from 2001, with a particular focus on the period since 2006/07.
 The region’s ‘scorecard’ shows a mix of improving and worsening trends across 32 indicators.
 In some cases, there’s been no change.

 There are a number of complex issues the Waikato is facing – there is increased pressure on land and water resources, Auckland’s growth will have spillover effects for the region, and the population has stopped growing in some parts of the Waikato as people migrate to urban centres.
 Our council is also grappling with the issue of an ageing population with a decreasing ability to afford rates increases.